 Queen’s Park were back on Scottish Cup duty on Saturday 30

 November, after having received a bye in the third round.
-Mauchline were the visitors to Hampden Park .
-Queen’s were one up at the interval from a free kick (scorer
+Mauchline were the visitors to Hampden Park on a wet, gloomy afternoon

 On Saturday 7 December 1878, Queen’s Park were scheduled to